Nitwix/lddr_git/ang/ubik/presentation.md

 ### Truth : Ella and Jory

-- at the end, we can attribute all these events to various reasons like those mentioned before and new ones, as we learn that Pat worked for Hollis. (? )
+- at the end, we can attribute all these events to various reasons like those mentioned before and new ones, as we learn that Pat worked for Hollis.
+However, Pat seems to have only been a trap to trick the reader into thinking that she was the "bad" character.

 - We discover that everything was caused by Jory, whose mind tries to invade the others.
+- This is a very smart scenaristic creation because we realize that we could've known from the beginning but we discover it at once and it makes for a very powerful plot twist.
-- He can create the backgrounds in which the characters evolve and take the apparence of anyone.
+- Jory can create the backgrounds in which the characters evolve and take the apparence of anyone.
 - In order not to die he eats the soul of the other half-lifers, resulting in their mummy tranformation.
 - He seems invincible.